Dry macular degeneration

 These tips may help you cope with your changing vision:

-• Ask your eye doctor to check your eyeglass prescription.
+- Get your eyeglass prescription checked.
 If you wear contacts or glasses, be sure your prescription is up to date.
 If new glasses don't help, ask for a referral to a low vision specialist.

-• Use magnifiers.
+Use magnifiers.
 A variety of magnifying devices can help you with reading and other close-up work, such as sewing.
 Such devices include hand-held magnifying lenses or magnifying lenses you wear like glasses.

 You also may use a closed-circuit television system that uses a video camera to magnify reading material and project it on a video screen.

-• Change your computer display and add audio systems.
+- Change your computer display and add audio systems.
 Adjust the font size in your computer's settings.
 And adjust your monitor to show more contrast.
 You also may add speech-output systems or other technologies to your computer.

-• Select special appliances made for low vision.
+- Select special appliances made for low vision.
 Some clocks, radios, telephones and other appliances have extra-large numbers.
 You may find it easier to watch a television with a larger high-definition screen, or you may want to sit closer to the screen.

-• Use brighter lights in your home.
-Better lighting helps with reading and other daily activities, and it also may reduce the risk of falling.
+- Use brighter lights in your home.
+Better lighting helps with reading and other daily activities, and it may reduce the risk of falling.

-• Get support.
+- Get support.
 Having macular degeneration can be difficult, and you may need to make changes in your life.
 You may go through many emotions as you adjust.
 Consider talking to a counselor or joining a support group.
 Spend time with supportive family members and friends.

 Preparing for an appointment

-You will likely need a dilated eye exam to check for macular degeneration.
+You likely will need a dilated eye exam to check for macular degeneration.
 Make an appointment for a complete eye exam with a doctor who specializes in eye care — an optometrist or an ophthalmologist.

 What you can do